 “They’re creepy and they’re kooky, Mysterious and spooky, They’re altogether ooky, The Addams Family.”

-That is for those who read my Addams Family double feature post regarding the Addams Family theme song.
+That is for those who read my Addams Family Double Feature post regarding the Addams Family theme song.
 Of course that is merely the first verse of the song.
 Have no fear, as the animated film features the full version.
 It must be kismet, as I had the privilege of reviewing the animated film so soon after reviewing the double feature, though I suspect that this was by design.
+It is also kismet that this film comes in time to be part our 31 Nights of Terror.
 Though this cartoon does not fit the traditional view of what a horror film is, I would argue that the subject matter is more than enough to grant it entry.
 Featuring a lighter tone than its subject material, this incarnation is an enjoyable experience that can be shared with the whole family, which was my experience as I was able to bring my daughter to the film with me, and I’m happy to say it got her stamp of approval.

-During their wedding ceremony, Gomez and Morticia are chased out of their home town by an angry mob due to their macabre nature.
+During their wedding ceremony, Gomez and Morticia are chased out of their hometown by an angry mob due to their macabre nature.
 Desperate to find their own place in the word, a vehicle-pedestrian accident provides them with a new home in the form of an abandoned mental asylum and manservant in the form of the man they hit (Lurch).
 The surrounding marsh conceals the asylum from the world, shielding the couple from the rest of the world for years to come.
-During this time, the couple settles down and welcomes two kids, Wednesday and Pugsley.
+During this time, the couple settle down and welcome two kids, Wednesday and Pugsley.

 Thirteen years later, design expert and reality television host Margaux Needler has transformed the marsh into perfect planned community called “Assimilation”.
-With the marsh gone, so goes the mist that concealed the Addams family from the rest of the world.
+With the marsh gone, so goes the mist that concealed the Addams Family from the rest of the world.
 This revelation comes as a shock to Margaux as well as Morticia, who begins to fear the potential to be persecuted again.
-She is right to fear, as Margaux will do anything to be rid of the peculiar family that threatens her perfect society.
+She is right to fear, as Margaux will do anything to be rid of the peculiar family who threaten her perfect society.

 From my perspective, this movie is predominantly about the relationship between Wednesday and Morticia, and how it mirrors another mother-daughter dynamic in the film.
 Despite this imbalance in plots, the film is wildly entertaining and breathes new life into the series with the help of Oscar Isaacs, Charlize Theron, Chole Grace Moretz, and Allison Janney.
 It is also worth mentioning that Snoop Dogg played a character, though it won’t be immediately apparent who, but in the end Itt (pun intended) is very clear which one he is.